Flooring Calculator: The No-Faff Take-Off That Stops You Running Short Mid-Job

 How much does flooring cost?

-Flooring costs vary widely by material and location.
-Multiply the total area (including wastage) by the cost per square metre or square foot for a rough estimate.
-Don’t forget extras like underlay and installation.
+Flooring costs vary widely by material and location — there's no single answer.
+Your best bet: multiply the total area (including wastage) by the cost per square metre or square foot.
+Then don't forget to add underlay and installation on top, or the final bill will come as a shock.

 How much flooring comes in a box?

-This depends on the manufacturer and product.
+It depends on the manufacturer and product.
 Boxes typically cover between 1.5m² and 3m² (16ft² to 32ft²).
-Always check the label and divide your total area by the box coverage to find out how many you need.
+Always check the label, then divide your total area by the box coverage to work out how many you need — and round up.

 How much flooring do I need for a 10x10 room?